hivesolutions/viriatum/README.md

 * Most of the information presented in [gwan benchmark](http://gwan.ch/en_apachebench_httperf.html) is applicable for benchmarking Viriatum

+For more information regarding benchmarking please check the list of [todo](doc/todo.md) information.

 ## Debugging

 * For windows debugging use [Visual Leak Detector](http://vld.codeplex.com) using the `#include <vld.h>` statement